-The facilities include a range of lab-scale exposure facilities, coupled with large-scale environmental chambers.
+The facilities include a range of lab-scale exposure facilities, coupled with large-scale environmental chambers and state-of-the-art characterisation techniques.
 These facilities will allow accelerated ageing of common and novel materials under a range of simulated environments, and ground energy research.
-The centre will also include a field exposure site with full meteorological monitoring for the long-term exposure of materials.
+The Centre will also include a field exposure site with full meteorological monitoring for the long-term exposure of materials.
+In addition, a large-scale geo-energy facility is to be installed, enabling real-time monitoring of ground source heat pumps and heat exchangers.

 The evidence generated will ultimately lead to an improvement in whole-life infrastructure material performance and the development of innovative materials to reduce material use, monetary and energy (carbon) costs and maintenance requirements.